barrelstrength/sprout-docs/docs/forms/plugin-settings.md

 ## Entry Statuses

 By default, Form Entries default to an **Unread** status and can be updated and marked **Read**.
-Customize the available Entry Statuses to fit your workflows.
+Entries that trigger Captcha errors will be given the **Spam** status.
+Rename the default statuses or customize additional Entry Statuses to fit your workflows in the settings.

 ----